-Integration with lighting: electric Consider a system that incorporates fluorescent - not an incandescent - light in the duct or ceiling plane diffuser minimize to ceiling luminaires.
+Integration with electric lighting: Consider a system that incorporates а fluorescent - not an incandescent - light in the duct or ceiling plane diffuser to minimize ceiling luminaires.
 These should units have photocontrols so that they can be dimmed or switched in response to available daylight.
 Make sure the electric lamp does not block transmission of daylight.